jotanaval/samplejee/README.md

 # Sample JAVA EE 7
 	Author: Khemroat Loem
+ 	Technologies:
+	- JSF,
- 	Technologies: JSF, Wildfly (JBoss) as, Maven
+	- Wildfly (JBoss)
+	- Maven
+	- Bootstrap v3.3.7
  	Summary: This is a quick sample Java EE7.
 I uses JSF as front-end.
 I'm using wildfly as application server, you can also use tomcat
  	Target: